 Ferrum College believes that student performances are an important element of a total

-performing groups, including gallery art shows, major drama productions, Concert Choir,
+groups, including gallery art shows, major drama productions, Concert Choir, the Handbell

-the Handbell Ensemble, the Ferrum College Instrumental Ensemble, the Ferrum College
+Ensemble, the Ferrum College Jazz Ensemble, the Ferrum College Collegiates, and the

 Many students wish to develop their talents in music and theatre while at Ferrum although